Sitefinity/sitefinity-aspnetcore-mvc-samples/src/master-detail/README.md

-# Shared data between widgets
+# Master - detail sample

 This project serves the purpose of providing an example for a custom implementation of a master/detail widget where the data comes from an external data source.